Tetyana290501/whataname/README.md

-The British Empire emerged as the dominant global economic power in the 18th century, fueled by colonial expansion, maritime trade, and industrialization.
+The transatlantic slave trade, which had been abolished by many European countries by the early 19th century, was replaced by the system of indentured labor, particularly in the British Empire's colonies.